 Close-ended questions

 There’s a time and place for yes or no questions.
-Use them when confirming information, ensuring your understanding.
+Use them when confirming information to make sure you are aligned with your prospect’s needs.

-This also shows the customer that you are paying attention to their every word.
+This also shows them that you’re paying attention to their every word, which helps build trust.

 Loaded questions